-From Wednesday 17 April 2019, new regulations take effect that will mean that for a person to lodge a partner visa application inside Australia, their partner’s sponsorship application must be approved first.
+The Commonwealth government has announced that it plans to introduce legislative changes that will mean that a partner visa sponsor must be approved before a person can lodge a partner visa application.
 Current processing times for a partner visa is now about two years.
 It is unclear how long the Department of Home Affairs will take to process a sponsorship application.
 Anyone considering a partner visa application in the near future is advised to take immediate steps to prepare their visa application.

 The effect of a Domestic Violence Order for a partner visa sponsor